edtankian97/microbiota_sialylation/README.md

 ```
 ### 4.1.4 Phylogenetic tree

-Fist of all, we will set up unique species' proteomes for the phylogenetic tree
+Fist of all, we will set up unique species' proteomes for the phylogenetic tree.
+First open R or Rstudio and copy and paste the following code.

 ```r
 library(readr)